 There are even multiple ways to rock a 4-day workout split!

-This workout routine uses a standard upper/lower split though so that you’re hitting all of your muscle groups a couple of times per week (here's a 2-day upper lower split workout if you need to scale back).
+This workout routine uses a standard upper and lower body split though so that you’re hitting all of your muscle groups a couple of times per week (here's a 2-day upper lower split workout if you need to scale back).

 The focus of this workout split is on basic level strength of the major muscle groups with some isolation exercises thrown in.